vaultspeed-labs/source-wizard/README.md

 - **Username** - Your VaultSpeed username
 - **Password** - Your VaultSpeed password

-After authenticating you get guided through the creation of a complete source, focussing on the most important parameters or the parameters that are forgotten/wrongfully set by users.
+After authenticating you get guided through the creation of a complete source, focussing on the most important parameters or the parameters that are forgotten/wrongfully set by users the most.

 ## 📁 Project Structure